-My favourite computer games.
+About computer games.

 Gran Turismo 4 - Polyphony Digital

 Released in 2005 for the PlayStation 2, this car racing game is my all time favourite.
 It is approachable for beginners and challenging for experts, and has endless things to try and do, keeping it fun to play.
 I'd hate to know how many hours I've actually played this game, but after all of that I've yet to finish it (never reaching 100% completion), and I still want to keep playing.
-I have a few spare copies as a backup - not just of the game disk - but of the PlayStation 2 console as well, so that I can keep playing it for years to come (and one day - actually complete the thing!)
+I have a few spare copies as a backup - not just of the game disk - but of the PlayStation 2 console as well, so that I can keep playing it for years to come (and one day actually complete it!)

-Surprisingly, Gran Turismo 5 for PlayStation 3 has dropped some of the features that I thought made 4 so great: the World map is gone, dealer races are gone, and there seem to be fewer 2nd hand cars available.
+Surprisingly, Gran Turismo 5 for PlayStation 3 has dropped some of the features that I thought made 4 so great: The World map is gone, dealer races are gone, and there seem to be fewer 2nd hand cars available.
 I hope Gran Turismo 6 goes back to the Gran Turismo 4 model and improves upon that.

 Mario Kart 64 - Nintendo

-While this belongs in my top ten, it is here for its multiplayer mode only.
+While this belongs in my favorites, it is here for its multiplayer mode only.
 Released in 1997 for Nintendo 64, it is a game that I'm still playing with friends 15 years later, and has prompted (more than one) visit to flea markets to buy more copies of the game, console and controllers.

 It's about the gameplay.
 Up to four players pick from eight characters and race around tracks, while picking up items/weapons to use.
-There are a few features that come together to make multiplayer work so well: 1) the number of tracks, items, and characters strike a good balance: it's enough to provide interesting variety, while not being too many for multiplayer - allowing beginners to learn the game quickly.
-2) it's easy to pickup for beginners, but still challenging to get really, really good at it (I'm still working on my power slides).
-3) the in game items are issued using an algorithm which picks better items for the players coming last, so that if you are coming last the game is still exciting - you could get a good weapon and win the game; and if you are coming first it's exciting for another reason - you are trying to get enough of a lead that any good weapons from the back don't take you out.
+There are a few features that come together to make multiplayer work so well: 1) The number of tracks, items, and characters strike a good balance: It's enough to provide interesting variety while not being too many for multiplayer, allowing beginners to learn the game quickly.
+2) It's easy to pickup for beginners, but still challenging to get really, really good at it (I'm still working on my power slides).
+3) The in game items are issued using an algorithm which picks better items for the players coming last, so that if you are coming last the game is still exciting: you could get a good weapon and win the game; and if you are coming first it's exciting for another reason: you are trying to get enough of a lead that any good weapons from the back don't take you out.